stadium-software/datagrid-inline-edit/README.md

 ```
 4. Drag the Global Script called "EditableDataGrid" into the event script
 5. Complete the Input properties for the script
-   1. ButtonClassName: The classname you assigned to the *Button* control (e.g. datagrid-inline-edit-button)
+   1. ButtonClassName: The unique classname you assigned to the *Button* control (e.g. datagrid-inline-edit-button)
-   2. DataGridClass: The classname you assigned to the *DataGrid* (e.g datagrid-inline-edit)
+   2. DataGridClass: The unique classname you assigned to the *DataGrid* (e.g datagrid-inline-edit)
    3. FormFields: Select the *List* called "FormFields" from the dropdown
    4. IdentityColumnHeader: The header of the column that uniquely identifies each row (e.g. ID)